variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Have you heard about Shop Around the Block?

-This fun night of shopping with take place on the 4th Thursday of every month from 5-8 pm, starting April 27th through December 28.
+This fun night of shopping will take place on the 4th Thursday of every month from 5-8 pm, starting April 27th through December 28.
 Visit one of the following participating businesses and pick up your Passport to Fun:

 Accessories With A Flair!…and Hair – 801 8th Avenue #4